Skip to Main Content

 Quick facts:

-• Distance: Approx. 3 miles from Harrogate, 18 miles from Leeds
+• Distance: 3 miles south of Harrogate; 20 minutes from Leeds

-• Best for: Couples, retirees, those wanting premium facilities
+• Best for: Couples, families, those wanting premium facilities alongside countryside

 York Meadows Touring & Camping Park